regoprogrammer/Iris-Classification-Bharat-Intern/README.md

 # Iris-classification-Bharat-Intern:-

-This repository contains the source code and resources for an Iris Recognition system.
-Iris recognition is an recognition model which uses machine learning  to predict the species of the iris using a labeled dataset to train the model.
+This repository contains the source code and resources for an Iris Classification model.
+Iris Classification is an  Which is a comprehensive exploration of machine learning techniques applied to the classification of iris flowers into different species based on their physical characteristics.

 ## Table of Contents